 Data Collection

 Beginning in January of 2017 I will send out surveys to Writing Program Administrators (WPA), and first-year composition instructors at twenty universities in the U.S. The surveys will be sent out to WPAs at Research 1 (R1) universities, R2 higher research activity universities, and R3 moderate research universities.
-Surveys will be distributed to universities at different research levels in attempt to pull from a diverse group, and compare and contrast first-year curriculum at different types of research universities.
+Surveys will be distributed to universities at different research levels in attempt to pull from a diverse group, create ground up categories through coding concepts and ensure data saturation, and compare and contrast first-year curriculum at different types of research universities.

 Survey questions asked will be: What is the Carnegie Classification of your institution?
 Has your first-year composition curriculum changed in the last 5-10 years?
 If so, what changes to the curriculum were made?
 How many, if any, multimodal assignments are part of curriculum?
 Does your curriculum include a video essay or video project?
 Does your curriculum include audio assignments?
 This is only a sample of potential survey questions.
 Additional questions may be needed, or the current questions will be modified.